Srimad Bhagavad Gita, translated by Jagannatha Om Prakash (John of AllFaith)

 18:55: By devotion to Me, one recognizes who and what I am in truth; thus, knowing Me in truth, one enters Me thereafter.

-18:56: Always performing all activities and taking refuge in Me one achieves, by My Grace, the eternal and immutable abode.
+18:56: By always performing all activities and taking refuge in Me, one achieves, by My Grace, the eternal and immutable abode.

-18:57: With your consciousness absorbed in Me, taking refuge of Me as supreme, renounce all activities through the yoga of mental renunciation.
+18:57: With your consciousness absorbed in Me, taking refuge in Me as supreme, renounce all activities through the yoga of mental renunciation.

-18:58: With the consciousness absorbed in Me, you will overcome all obstacles by My Grace, but if, because of false ego, you do not hear, then you will perish.
+18:58: With your consciousness absorbed in Me, you will overcome all obstacles by My grace.
+However, if, due to a false ego, you do not heed My words, then you will perish.

 18:59, 60: If, taking refuge from a false ego, you say, ‘I will not fight!’ [or ‘I will not do my duty’] thinking all this to be deceitful, still, your own resoluteness and nature will oblige you.
-O child of Kunti, You are bound by karma, which is born of your embodied nature.
-Because of delusion, that which you do not want to do, that you will indeed do instinctively.
+O Arjuna [Son of Kunti], you are bound by karma, which is born of your embodied nature.
+Because of delusion, you will instinctively do that which you do not want to do.

 18:61: O Arjuna, the Master of all living beings, dwells in the heart, and by God’s illusory power, the Blessed One causes all beings to roam about as though mechanically.

-18:62: O descendent of Bharata, with all your being seek and take refuge of the Blessed One; by God’s Grace attain supreme peace and the eternal abode.
+18:62: O Arjuna [descendant of Bharata], with all your being seek and take refuge in the Blessed One; by God’s Grace, attains supreme peace and the eternal abode.

 18:63: Thus, to you has this knowledge been detailed by Me, which is more secret than the most concealed.
-Pondering fully on all this, then do as you want.
+Consider this carefully, then proceed as you see fit.

 18:64: Because you are exceedingly dear to Me, hear from Me again the most confidential and supreme word which I will declare for your benefit.